Santiago Creel

 Santiago Creel Miranda (/es/; born on 11 December 1954) is a Mexican lawyer and politician, and a member of the National Action Party (PAN).
-Since 1 September 2021, he has been a federal deputy and the current president of the Congress of the Union and of the board of directors of the Chamber of Deputies.
+Since 1 September 2021, he had used to be a federal deputy and the current president of the Congress of the Union and of the board of directors of the Chamber of Deputies.
+However, Creel resigned from his position as president of the Chamber of Deputies on August 14, 2023, to pursue the presidential nomination for the 2024 elections.
+As of March 2026, the current President of the Chamber of Deputies is Kenia López Rabadán, who was appointed on 2 September 2025.

 He served as Secretary of the Interior during the presidency of Vicente Fox Quesada, from 2000 to 2005.
 In 2006, he was elected senator to the Congress of the Union and served as President of the Senate of the Republic from 2007 to 2008.
 In 2016 he served as Constituent Deputy of Mexico City.

 Background and family life

 Creel's campaign information describes him as a lawyer, father, and husband, as well as a Party loyalist.